lancedb/lance/docs/format.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes, users may not wish to collect statistics on all columns.
 This might be
-especially true for column that are large binary blobs.
+especially true for columns that are large binary blobs.

-There is a field called ``statistics_columns`` that tracks which field ids to
-collect statistics for going forward.
-This field is optional, and if it is not
-set then statistics should be collected for all columns, if possible.
+Within the schema, each field has a ``collect_statistics`` flag that determines
+whether a writer should collect statistics for that column.

 Partitioning
 ------------